Visa information

 https://www.gov.uk/foreign-travel-advice/greece/entry-requirements

-No visa is required.
-Individuals without visas should note that they can stay for up to 90 days only in any country of the Schengen area within a period of 180 days.
+No visa is required for UK-resident course participants, conference attendees, fellows staying less than three months (including Visiting Fellows, School Teacher Fellow, bursary and scholarship awardees), members or volunteers staying in the country for less than three months.
+Individuals without visas should note that they can stay for up to 90 days only, in any country of the Schengen area within a period of 180 days.
 Visits to Schengen countries within the previous 180 days before travel to Greece count towards the 90 day limit.

 • Completed application form